ibm-cloud-docs/EventStreams/setting_up_aws.md

 A list of services are displayed.
 Identify the **messagehub** service that has a **Cluster Name** matching the service listed in the IBM Cloud console in the previous step.
 Save the **Cluster ID** value for that service.

+{: pre}

-Use the **Cluster ID** value as an input parameter value for `--service-cluster-id` in the following Satellite storage assignment command:
+  Use the **Cluster ID** as an input parameter value for `--service-cluster-id` in the following Satellite storage assignment command:

 ```bash
 ibmcloud sat storage assignment create  \\